darajnish/raspberrypi-i2c-rtc-ds1307/README.md

 #  I2C RTC DS1307 boot scripts for Raspberry Pi (for Arch Linux ARM)

 These scripts load and initiate I2C DS1307 RTC module as a hardware clock in arch linux arm on every boot.
-These can be packaged as arch linux package using `makepkg` in `build-devel`.
+These can be packaged as arch linux package using `makepkg` in `base-devel`.

 It's available on the [AUR](https://wiki.archlinux.org/title/Arch_User_Repository) as [raspberrypi-rtc-ds1307](https://aur.archlinux.org/packages/raspberrypi-rtc-ds1307/) and can be easily installed using an AUR helper like [PARU](https://github.com/Morganamilo/paru),